-For those who have considered not only the contents of the multiple civilizational configurations that animate the world today, but also their complex and mutually productive interactions, the proposed choice between Western triumphalism and endless deconstructionism must appear woefully inadequate—more a reflection of the limitations that characterize the intellectual discourses of the West than an accurate reading of reality.
-Yet, because of an almost instinctual contemporary aversion to constructive meta-narrative thought, no conceptually robust alternative has emerged.
-Despite the ubiquity of countervailing aspirations, then, the leading intellectual discourses of the day tend to remain, if not explicitly polarized, then at least internally obscured, by the dialectic between the enlightenment narrative of modernity and its critical, deconstructive counterparts.
+For those who have considered not only the contents of the multiple civilizational configurations that animate the world today, but also their complex and mutually productive interactions, the prevailing choice between Western triumphalism and continual deconstructionism must appear woefully inadequate—more a reflection of the limitations that characterize the intellectual discourses of the West than an accurate reading of reality.
+Yet, because of an almost instinctual contemporary aversion to constructive meta-narrative thought, conceptually robust alternatives have rarely emerged.
+Despite the ubiquity of countervailing aspirations, then, the leading intellectual discourses of the day tend to remain, if not explicitly polarized, then at least internally obscured, by the dialectic between the enlightenment narrative of modernity and its critical, deconstructive counterparts

 In striving to move beyond this long-standing dialectic, we find it useful to re-frame the central transformations of modernity as a series of expanding fissures within an age-old form of civilization, one that was long sustained by the mutually reinforcing powers of cosmopolitan empire and transcendental religion.
 Having been steadily challenged for centuries, this old regime of civilization, as one might describe it, finally collapsed during the first half of the twentieth century.
 With varying degrees of success, a series of successor ideologies, including liberal internationalism, communism, fascism, and ethno-nationalism, have subsequently struggled to elaborate principles upon which a new and more adequate world order could be built.
-The trajectory of current affairs nevertheless suggests that even the most robust of these twentieth-century ideologies, namely, that of liberal internationalism, cannot on its own successfully facilitate the balanced and coherent integration of humankind.
-Instead, it seems more plausible to approach the transformative energies that have been associated with modernity as part of a broader, transitional process that must eventually generate a framework of civilization that is more fit for a global age.
+But as the trajectory of current affairs clearly shows, all of these twentieth-century ideologies have failed to facilitate the just and sustainable integration of humankind.
+Instead, it seems more plausible to approach the transformative energies that have been associated with modernity as part of a broader, transitional process that must eventually generate a framework of civilization more fit for the exigencies of our global age.